 Every Thursday, come join us at Give Back Thursdays!
-Between 11am and 2pm we will be removing a variety of exotic invasives including Coral Ardisia, Ceasar's Weed and more!
+Between 9 a.m.-12 p.m., we remove a variety of exotic invasives including Coral Ardisia, Ceasar's Weed and more!

 Prizes for the individual and group with the most volunteer hours throughout the year will be awarded at the Great Invader Raider Rally in January!

 For information on the location of these events, look up our weekly events on our Facebook page.